 It takes a specialized team to diagnose and treat strokes.
-Recognized by the Joint Commission as a Comprehensive Stroke Center, patients at the University of Michigan are treated by emergency medicine, neurology, neurosurgery and neurointerventional radiology physicians who are specially trained in stroke care.
-Vascular surgeons, cardiologists, internal medicine, and physical medicine and rehabilitation physicians are also part of the care team allowing U-M to offer care for those with a minor stroke to those in a more complex situation.
+Recognized by the Joint Commission as a Comprehensive Stroke Center, patients at University of Michigan Health are treated by emergency medicine, neurology, neurosurgery and neurointerventional radiology physicians who are specially trained in stroke care.
+Vascular surgeons, cardiologists, internal medicine, and physical medicine and rehabilitation physicians are also part of the care team allowing us to offer care for those with a minor stroke to those in a more complex situation.
 Our team treats patients before, during and after suffering a stroke, through preventive, emergent and rehabilitative care.

 Accreditations and Recognition